-Price Per Person: From $6,750 per person, no single supplement.
+Price Per Person: From $6,845 per person, no single supplement.
 Additional field trip fee of $270-$420 per person applies (fees vary according to which seminar student choses).
 Optional fees: Private bath and double rooms have limited availability.
-These requests may be indicated in the appropriate section on the enrollment form and are available on a first come; first served basis. $974 — Private bath supplemental; $487 — Double room supplemental.
+Requests for private baths may be indicated in the appropriate section on the enrollment form and are available on a first come; first served basis. $990 — Private bath supplemental; $495 — Double room supplemental (on request only).

 Cost Includes: Nineteen nights at Merton College in a single dormitory room with semi- private bathroom (upgrades available); tuition; full daily breakfast; mid-morning tea and biscuits during seminar sessions; lunch on weekdays; dinner on weekdays and Sundays; general lectures and receptions; and services of on-site Program Director.